leoan96/single-face-image-search/README.md

-# Image Search using FaceNet
+# Single Face Image Search using FaceNet

 This project retrieves similar images when given a query image using a convolutional neural network(FaceNet) and exposes it as an API using an ExpressJS server.
+The program can be scaled by adding more python(search directory) instances/servers and having them consume messages from the rabbitmq.
+This can be done by changing the replicas number in the search-deployment.yml file located in the k8s directory(using kubernetes).

+IMPORTANT NOTE:

+- The image search only works for images that contain only a single face (using images without the faces of the person listed in the Valid Images section would crash the server).

 ## Overview Diagram